-- (1) Formulate a research question based on the relevant literature. - (2) Design a research framework. - (3) Analyze the information/data collected using statistical techniques and appropriate software. - (4) Assess the significance and implication of research findings. - (5) Write a research report.

-The course is designed to train students in conducting a research in economics and writing a research paper.
+AA017021 10 Credits RESEARCH PROJECT Course Pre-requisite(s)/ Minimum Requirement(s) AA0X7001, AA017002, AA017003 Course Learning Outcomes At the end of the course, students are able to: Formulate a research question based on the relevant literature.
+Design a research framework.
+Analyze the information/data collected using statistical techniques and appropriate software.
+Assess the significance and implication of research findings.
+Write a research report.
+Synopsis of Course Contents The course is designed to train students in conducting a research in economics and writing a research paper.
 Students are guided by at least one supervisor from the development of a research project to preparation of the report.
 The stages include identification of a research question, designing a study, literature review (analysis, synthesis and critic of empirical research and theory), data collection, data analysis, analysis of the findings to answer the research questions, and drawing appropriate conclusions.

-(The Research Project is examined by the Supervisor(s) and an appointed Examiner.
-The marks given by the Supervisor(s) and Examiner carry equal weight)
+Assessment Weightage Continuous Assessment: 100% (The Research Project is examined by the Supervisor(s) and an appointed Examiner.
+The marks given by the Supervisor(s) and Examiner carry equal weight) Medium of Instruction English

-ADVANCED MICROECONOMICS

-- Demonstrate an in-depth understanding of advanced microeconomic principles, theories and methods of analysis; - (2) Appraise the solutions for economic problems using analytical methods; - (3) Analyse the core topics of microeconomics at the advanced level via the mathematical approach; and - (4) Specify the use of microeconomic concepts and methods to analyse and interpret real-world microeconomic phenomena.
+ADVANCED MICROECONOMICS At the end of this course, students are able to: (1) Demonstrate an in-depth understanding of advanced microeconomic principles, theories and methods of analysis; (2) Appraise the solutions for economic problems using analytical methods; (3) Analyse the core topics of microeconomics at the advanced level via the mathematical approach; and (4) Specify the use of microeconomic concepts and methods to analyse and interpret real-world microeconomic phenomena.
 This course will analyse microeconomic theory in terms of the classical approach as well as modern microeconomic theory.
 The course will focus on the core topics of microeconomics such as the consumer theory, the theory of the firm, market structures, and market failures, and applications of game theory.
 The combined application basic mathematic tools and microeconomic theory will give the student the opportunity to develop quantitative and analytical reasoning skills.
 The students are expected to have intermediate microeconomics knowledge upon registering for this course.

-ADVANCED MACROECONOMICS
+Continuous Assessment: 50% Final Examination: 50% English

-- (1) Criticize the main theory of macroeconomics. - (2) Interpret the theoretical concept in macroeconomic analysis. - (3) Specify and assess the theory and outcome of macroeconomic analysis.

-This course provides an in-depth discussion of macroeconomics.
+AA017003 4 Credits ADVANCED MACROECONOMICS Course Learning Outcomes At the end of this course, students are able to: (1) Criticize the main theory of macroeconomics.
+(2) Interpret the theoretical concept in macroeconomic analysis.
+(3) Specify and assess the theory and outcome of macroeconomic analysis.
+Synopsis of Course Contents This course provides an in-depth discussion of macroeconomics.
 Discussion of the course is quite rigorous i.e widely using mathematical tool.
 Particular emphasis on the "latest" theory of macroeconomics and its implication to the economy.
+Assessment Weightage Continuous Assessment: 50% Final Examination: 50% Medium of Instruction English

-ECONOMETRIC THEORY AND METHODS

-- (1) Justify the various advanced econometric, estimation methods, and related econometric theories. - (2) Integrate the econometric methods and modelling techniques to analyse the economic issues. - (3) Interpret the estimation of econometrics, analyse the result and critically evaluate published econometric research.

-This course provides an in-depth discussion of econometrics and discussion based on the purpose and structure in economic analysis.
+AA017004 4 Credits ECONOMETRIC THEORY AND METHODS Course Learning Outcomes At the end of the course, students are able to: (1) Justify the various advanced econometric, estimation methods, and related econometric theories.
+(2) Integrate the econometric methods and modelling techniques to analyse the economic issues.
+(3) Interpret the estimation of econometrics, analyse the result and critically evaluate published econometric research.
+Synopsis of Course Contents This course provides an in-depth discussion of econometrics and discussion based on the purpose and structure in economic analysis.
 Particular emphasis on the empirical evidence and its implication to the economy.
+Assessment Weightage Continuous Assessment: 60% Final Examination: 40% Medium of Instruction English